sensedeep/dynamodb-metrics/README.md

 If you've wondered:

+* Which customer tenant is causing the most load and consuming the most RCU/WCU.
-* Which app, function is causing the most load and consuming the most RCU/WCU.
+* Which app or function is causing the most load and consuming the most RCU/WCU.
 * Which single-table entity/model is most loaded and consuming RCU/WCU.
+* Which operations are being used the most.
 * Which queries are the most inefficient (items vs scanned).
 * Who is doing scans (app, function, model).